akankshabakshi/Hubway-SQL-Analysis/README.md

 ![](https://github.com/akankshabakshi/Hubway-SQL-Analysis/blob/master/hubway-1.jpg)

----our dataset has two tables - trips and stations
+---Our dataset has two tables - trips and stations tables
----It contains the following columns

-#Our Analysis
+# Our Analysis
 Here are some questions that we'll try to answer over the course of this post:
 1. What was the duration of the longest trip?
 2. How many trips were taken by registered users?